motazsaad/arb-ipa-dict-man-tool/README.md

 # arb-ipa-dict-man-tool
-A too to generate IPA Arabic phonotic dictionary.
+A too to generate IPA Arabic phonetic dictionary.

 # Reference